SpinalHDL/SpinalDoc/spinal/lib/pinsec/hardware_toplevel.md

 )
 ```

-Then to reduce combinatorial path length and have a good design FMax, you can ask the factory insert pipelining stages between itself a given master or slave :
+Then to reduce combinatorial path length and have a good design FMax, you can ask the factory to insert pipelining stages between itself a given master or slave :

 ```scala
 //Pipeline the connection between the crossbar and the apbBridge.io.axi